GNOME/libsecret/README.md

 current translation has errors, you can join one of the various translation teams in GNOME.
 Translators do not commit directly to Git, but are advised to use our separate translation infrastructure instead.
-More info can be found at the [translation project wiki page].
+More info can be found at the [translation project Welcome page].

 Releases
 -------------